SringayKeno/Election_analysis1/README.md

 ## Election-Audit Results

-* ### How many votes cast in this congressional election
+* ### Total votes cast in this congressional election

 The audit required working with election data from a CSV file and writing a "for/if" loops to get to the desired outputs using floats on vote counts and percentages.
 I used Visual Studio to write Python for the audit.
 After establishing read and write connections to the data and outfiles (election summary and results) the first task was to count of the number of total votes.

 To count up all the votes, I needed to initialize a variable.
 For convenience, I initialized a variable and called it "total_votes" and equalled it to zero.
-This variable, which is called an accumulator, increments by 1 as it reads each row in the for loop as it calculates the total votes caststarting with 0. **Total vote count for this US congressional election was 369,711.**
+This variable, which is called an accumulator, increments by 1 as it reads each row in the for loop as it calculates the total votes cast starting with 0.

 Initializing variable in code (below)

 <img width="400" alt="total_vote" src="https://user-images.githubusercontent.com/102890151/164986772-4aeee55b-c9c1-4346-b374-35fa4d754050.png">

+**The total vote count for this US congressional election was 369,711.**

 * ### Number of votes and percentage for each county and highest county voter turnout